Haishi2016/Project-Santa-Cruz-Preview/user-guides/secured_locker/protection-in-use.md

 Sandboxed container runtimes such as [Kata](https://katacontainers.io/) and [gVisor](https://gvisor.dev/) offer strong isolations around container boundaries.

-> **NOTE:**  The Azure-Percept-SMM SDK works in OCI-compatible containers, so it should work with the above container runtimes, but they haven’t been explicitly tested.
+-> **NOTE:**  The Azure-Percept-SMM SDK works in OCI-compatible containers, so it should work with the above container runtimes, but -they haven’t been explicitly tested.

 ## Mount decrypted model to tmpfs